marketempower/litetrail.com/content/ultralight-backpacking-gear-list.md

 {{< /blocks/justify >}}

 {{< blocks/section width="max-w-680" >}}
-> The gear list sections below contain the author's* personal selections currently used for the 2020 season. *Male, 5 ft 9 in, 160 lbs/ 175 cm, 72.5 kg.
+> The following UL backpacking gear list contains the author's* personal selections currently used for the 2020 season. *Male, 5 ft 9 in, 160 lbs/ 175 cm, 72.5 kg.
 {{< /blocks/section >}}

 * * *